Play

 Four Seasons of Athletic Recreation

-Let’s play ball!
+Let’s play!
 Michigan prides itself on its history of athletics and outdoor activities for all to enjoy.
 With the most public golf courses in the country, and year-round access to hundreds of ice rinks, racetracks and batting cages, there is no shortage of opportunities for sports enthusiasts and budding athletes alike.
 In addition to two Big Ten powerhouse universities, Michigan is home to winning professional, semi-professional and amateur sports teams, including the Detroit Lions, Tigers, Pistons and Red Wings.

 For those more into recreational athletics, Michigan has four amazing seasons of outdoor activities that offer something for everyone including boating, sport fishing, skiing, ice climbing, snowmobiling and mountain biking to name a few.
 With 11,000 inland lakes, 1,300 miles of scenic trails and 40+ ski slopes, you’ll easily find reason to explore all that Michigan has to offer.